technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 2 - Manage Copilot features in Customer Service.md

 terms of use in the Power Platform admin center.
 To grant consent, you must be a Power Platform administrator or Dynamics 365 administrator.

-1. You can launch the Customer Service Admin center from power platform admin center.
+1. You can launch the Customer Service Admin center from the power platform admin center.

 2. Open a new tab in the browser.
 Sign in to the Power Platform admin center - !!https://admin.powerplatform.microsoft.com/!! with the